 The increase in program revenues for business-type activities was primarily due to increased connection fees and sewer usage fees in the current year.

-The increase in governmental activities general government expenses is related to increased legal advertising and legal fees related to the boundary change in the current year.
+The increase in program revenues for governmental activities is related to the increase in debt service special assessments in the current year.